BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: The BACE Algorithm

 \subsubsection{Offspring's Belief Assignment}

-We initialize the offspring's belief as the minimum of its parents' beliefs: $b_{child} = \min_{p \in \pi} b(p)$.
-This approach assumes the child retains the validity of its lineage until proven otherwise.
+Assuming the child retains the validity of its lineage until proven otherwise, we initialize the offspring's belief as the minimum of its parents' beliefs: $b_{child} = \min_{p \in \pi} b(p)$.
 If the offspring introduces a regression, it will fail an anchor test, triggering a catastrophic penalty ($\Delta \to -\infty$).
 Conversely, if it preserves functionality, it maintains a high enough belief to survive the selection cut.
-We avoid resetting the belief to a low uninformative prior (e.g., $0.2$) because this would force them to re-prove correctness from scratch, creating an artificial bottleneck that unnecessarily stalls evolutionary progress.